SaiPrakash1997/CS5293sp22-project1/README.md

     4) name \n name;

-Definition of dates: My definition of dates comes from my analysis of files from the dataset.
+Definition of dates: My definition of dates comes from my analysis of selected files from the dataset.
 I am considering yesterday, today, monday, tuesday, wednesday etc. also as dates.
-* In redactDates() method, I have analysed and identified the date formats used and wrote regular expressions to detect and collect those dates whenever a file comes for redaction.
+* In redactDates() method, I have analysed and identified the date formats used and wrote regular expressions to detect and collect those dates whenever a file comes for redaction process.
 As there are millions of date formats, I have assumed that spacy library can detect and collect date formats which were not covered by written regular expressions.

  Definition of phones: My definition of phone numbers comes from my analysis of files from the dataset.
 * In redactPhones() method, I have done the same as redactDates() method.
 At first, I have identified various formats of phone numbers used in the dataset and wrote regular expressions that detect and collects these values from the file.
 I have also wrote regular expressions for similar formats.

- Definition of address: My definition of address is a string which contains value from street name to zipcode like 2236 Houston Avenue, Norman, OK 73071 but not Geopolitical entity like Austin, Oklahoma, etc.
+ Definition of address: My definition of address is a string which contains value from street name to zipcode like '2236 Houston Avenue, Norman, OK 73071' but not Geopolitical entity like Austin, Oklahoma, etc.
-* In redactAddress() method, I am assuming that pyap library detects every address in the file and returns values as output.
+* In redactAddress() method, I am used pyap library to detect every address in the file and return values as output.

  Definition of genders: I have defined a static list which holds all possible words that reveal the identity of a person.
-* In redactGenders() method, based on the values in the pre-defined list I am redacting the content in the file.
+* In redactGenders() method, based on the values in the pre-defined list, I am redacting the content in the file which comes for redaction process.

+ Definition of concept: I have considered synonyms as values to detect for any concept passed through command line.
+* In redactConcept() method, based on the concept passed and synonyms collected using wordnet method, I am detecting and collecting the sentences.

 Output Files:
 * One important thing to note here, The format of the output file might differ from original file in some cases.